Star New York Times reporter suspended for alleged sexual misconduct

-A star political reporter at the New York Times has been suspended following a story detailing alleged sexual misconduct involving younger, female journalists.
+A star political reporter at the New York Times has been suspended over allegations of sexual misconduct involving younger, female journalists.

 In a statement, a spokesperson for the Times called the allegations against Glenn Thrush, one of the newspaper's top reporters covering the Trump administration, "very concerning and not in keeping with the standards and values of The New York Times."